astronomer/airflow-guides/guides/soda-data-quality.md

 - Create a configuration file that connects to the Snowflake database: `configuration.yml`.
 - Create a checks file containing the data quality checks: `checks.yml`.
 - Install the `soda-core-snowflake` package in your Airflow environment.
-- Run the checks from a DAG by running the `soda scan` command using the `BashOperator`.
+- Run the checks from a DAG by running the `soda scan` command using the BashOperator.

 ### Step 1: Create the configuration file